FNF-CNE-Devs/CodenameEngine/README.md

 1. Install the [latest version of Haxe](https://haxe.org/download/).
 2. Install `g++`, if not present already.
 3. Download and install [`git-scm`](https://git-scm.com/download/linux).
-4. Open a terminal in the Codename Engine source folder, and run `update.sh`.
+4. Open a terminal in the Codename Engine source folder, and run `./update.sh`.
 5. Once the libraries are installed, run `haxelib run lime test linux` to compile and launch the game (may take a long time)
     - ℹ You can run `haxelib run lime setup` to make the lime command global, allowing you to execute `lime test linux` directly.
 </details>